Jahazpur: History

 According to a legend, the fort of Jahazpur was originally built by Samprati, grandson of the Mauryan emperor Ashoka, who was a follower of Jainism.
 This fort once guarded the Hadoti Bundi and Mewar terrain like a Giridwar (mountain pass).
 In the fourteenth century, Rana Kumbha rebuilt the fort of Jahazpur.

-Jahazpur Jahazpur is dominated by people of the Meena tribe who have been settled since ancient times and the Meenas of Motish and Pratihar or Padihar gotra ruled Jahazpur under matsya janpad earlier then under Mauryas lateron.
+Jahazpur has historically been inhabited by the Meena tribe.
+Members of the Motish and Pratihar (or Padihar) clans ruled the area as part of the matsya janapada and later under the Maurya Empire.

 Jahazpur State was taken in 1572 by Jagmal Singh, when he was denied the kingship of Mewar.
 He went into Mughal service, and Emperor Akbar gifted him Jahazpur Jagir, he used Rao as his title; Jahazpur State existed until 1758, when the Maratha forces invaded the Jahazpur fort, forcing the rulers to shift to Anjar.

-Meena Tribal people are very brave and independent by nature.
-They protested against British rule in 1855 and 1857.
-The Meena chieftains here attacked the Maratha bases and looted them in 1809, due to which the Maratha Leader Mahadji Scindia left this area.
-In 1867 To pacify the Meena chieftains, the Mewar state gave them the parganas of Jahazpur, Hindoli, Deoli, Gormagarh.
-They ruled here freely.Meena chieftains had control over the entire Kherad region whose capital was Gormagarh.
+The Meena population participated in protests against British rule in 1855 and 1857.
+In 1809, Meena chieftains attacked Maratha positions, leading to the withdrawal of Mahadji Scindia from the region.
+In 1867, the Mewar state granted the parganas of Jahazpur, Hindoli, Deoli, and Gormagarh to Meena chieftains.
+These chieftains maintained administrative control over the Kherad region, with Gormagarh serving as the capital.

 The ruins of several ancient Jain temples have been found at Jahazpur.